Fifth Round: Matt's Response, Part A

 >invalid.
 2. Attempt to help theists understand atheists and

->Matt4: So, you don't try and disprove God's existence yet you
+>Matt4: So, you don't try to disprove God's existence, yet you

 >argue against specific arguments for God's existence?
 Is that